kingwill101/local_history/README.md

 Options:
 - `--label <name>` Assign a unique label to the snapshot
+- `--full` Read all files even if metadata is unchanged
+- `--modified-only` Only snapshot files with metadata changes
 - `--concurrency <n>` Override snapshot worker count for file reads
 - `--write-batch <n>` Override snapshot write batch size